A Daily Nature Practice

 - Janay Babuin Funk, Recreation Therapist, BC, Canada

-Between the content that Shelagh is presenting and all of the additional ideas that are being shared, my awareness/appreciation of nature is really expanding.
+My awareness and appreciation of nature is really expanding.
 So very inspiring!
-So many simple things we can do that can bring so much joy!
+So many simple things we can do that can bring so much joy! "

 - Carol Shoji, British Columbia, Canada

 I'm too busy.
-I don't have time to do the course
+I don't have time to do the program

 I'm with you!
-That's why I provide a worksheet each week.
+That's why I provide a worksheet for each module.
 Print it off and take it outside with you, or wherever you choose.
-The worksheet includes key points, activities, and self-reflection questions for the week.
+The worksheet includes key points, activities, and self-reflection questions.

-I'd rather do the course at my own speed, with no requirement to keep up or to comment
+I'd rather do the program at my own pace, with no requirement to keep up or to comment

 I hear you.
-You can go at your own speed and take as long as you like to complete the course.
-You're not required to comment or interact with me or the other students unless you wish to.
+This is a self-paced program and you have access to the content as long as the program exists, so you can take your time.
+You're not required to comment or interact with me or the other participants unless you wish to.

 I live in a dense urban area without nearby nature to enjoy

-Cities can be wonderfully stimulating cultural environments, and if you're thriving there, that's terrific!
-Your interest in this course suggests that you'd like to connect more with nature in your daily life.
-You'll learn creative ways to see nearby nature that you may not have noticed before, and you'll learn simple ways to add more nature content to your everyday life, where you live, work and play.
+In the program you'll discover creative ways to notice nearby nature that you may not have been aware of before.
+You'll also find simple ways to add more nature content to your everyday life, where you live, work and play.

 "Prior to taking the course, my time spent in nature could often be 'mindless', when I would be focused on my thoughts and not aware of my environment.
-I now make a conscious effort to say thanks and honour my environment and allow nature to heal and enrich my soul.
-You provided so many good concrete ideas to aid in my journey, both as a Horticultural Therapist and my daily nature ritual."
+I now make a conscious effort to say thanks and honour my environment and allow nature to heal and enrich my soul."

 - Sherry Dodson, Horticultural Therapist, Ontario, Canada

-3% of your course enrollment fee will be donated to The Nature Conservancy.
+3% of your program enrollment fee will be donated to The Nature Conservancy.